 Workouts for Phy Ed Credit - SUMFIT .50 Credits - $150

 This elective class emphasizes strength, speed, and functional fitness.
 Students must attend a minimum of 25 sessions to obtain credit (participants may miss no more than 5 sessions).
 Class members must also satisfactorily complete assignments including mini-papers and/or essays to obtain class credit.
-Either the Beginner or Experienced option may be taken for credit.
+Any of the three workout sessions may be taken for credit.

 Questions about the class?